axelv/crypto/README.md

 AV: Reconsider the use of 2PSIZE for gyx/gxy

-AV: Add PKCS formatting between SHA2-256 and RSA

-To be implemented: RSA signing using Mont Exponentiation.
-Need also generate: PKCS #1 1.5 DigestInfo structures for SHA2-256.
-(See Toledo)

 To be implemented: STS (Diffie Hellman) using Mont Exponentiation
 - [ ] **Data Encryption (OCB)**